-Safe and affordable housing protects children in multiple ways by decreasing exposure to street violence, lead exposure, injuries and mold.
+The decreased exposure to street violence, lead exposure, injuries and mold is one way that secure housing protects children.
 It also protects in indirect ways.
 Parents of families that are homeless or who don’t feel secure with their housing situation are much more likely to be depressed and anxious.
 Thus, they are less likely to be involved in their children’s schooling or fully present for parenting.

 Parents of families who suffer from housing insecurity may also have to work a variety of low-income jobs and be less available for their children, especially if they struggle with transportation.
 In short, housing insecurity and homelessness are associated with risks in the home and risks to the parent-child bond which are critically important for young children and adolescents and their health.

 What Are the Effects of the Housing Vaccine?

 The Children’s Health Watch, a group of several emergency departments from around the country, assessed many pregnant women or women with young families and found that secure and stable housing was associated with positive child development for several years.

 Finally, housing-first initiatives benefit both the individual children and families receiving stable housing but also benefit society at large.
 Children born into families that are in stable housing are more emotionally and behaviorally capable at entrance to kindergarten and less likely to require special education or shelter interventions.
 The cost of eviction and homelessness to the City of Columbus, alone, is $13M to $30M per year due to lost taxes and shelter.